jpbaldon/Music-Release-Tracker/README.md

  Followed artists and albums found from the most recent search are saved to CSV files.
 Upon closing and reopening the app, the lists that were there upon closure will persist.

+If itunes returns no albums for a particular artist (keep in mind this would be *before* the albums are filtered by release date), the text browser will indicate this.
+This is likely an indication that the artist name has not been spelled exactly as it is listed in itunes OR the artist in question is one of the few musicians who does not sell content on itunes.

 A progress bar will appear when searching and should hide again when completed.

 ## Installation
 To install the required dependencies, run:
 ```bash